ShaunakTheHedgehog/slot_free_neural_computation/README.md

 All results are averaged over multiple independent trials for statistical robustness.
 The number of runs (num_trials, num_samples, num_runs_per_sample) can be adjusted to trade off accuracy and compute time.

 ---

+# A Slot-free, Connection Weight-based Implementation of the Transformer

+This repository contains code for our *MHN-Transformer* models, which constitute biologically plausible variants of a minimal Transformer architecture and form part of the broader notion of *slot-free neural computation*.

+Our MHN-Transformer models utilize the Modern Hopfield Network (MHN) framework by incorporating a *hetero-associative MHN* "memory module" that reproduces the standard transformer self-attention mechanism.
+We also augment this MHN architecture with "item reinstatement" weights that allows for the reinstatement of best-matching context items when processing a query element.
+In our paper, we describe several variants of our connection weight-based transformer system that enables the learning of weights that encode representations of past inputs, in order to enhance their utilization for processing inputs at later times.

+The functions provided here enable replication of the key retrieval and sensitivity analyses in the accompanying research manuscript.
+The main functions documented below can be found in the code files `mhn_tf.py` (for our MHN-based Transformer models), `baseline_tf.py` (for the baseline minimal Transformer architecture), and `dataset.py` (for implementing a canonical in-context learning task), and this code relies on the accompanying file `utils.py`.

+---

 ## Citation